John Brown (geographer): Interest in John Franklin's lost expedition

 Brown became a noted advocate of expeditions in search of Sir John Franklin.
 He defined the area which the expedition was ultimately found to have reached, but was not attended to at the time.
 He published The North-west Passage and the Plans for the Search for Sir John Franklin: a review (1860).
 He was complimented on this work by Alexander von Humboldt.
 Brown made large collections illustrative of Arctic adventure.

-His wife predeceased him, and he died in 1861, leaving three sons and two daughters.
+His wife Jane predeceased him, and he died in 1861, leaving three sons and two daughters.
+He was buried in a family grave on the western side of Highgate Cemetery.